RE/MAX: International expansion: 1977–98

-Online expansion and IPO: 2006–current
+Online expansion and IPO: 2006–present

 In 2006, RE/MAX began to list all U.S. homes for sale on its website, including homes being sold by competitors.
 By 2009, the company had franchises in 70 countries.

-In April 2010, the Obama Administration announced the "Home Affordable Foreclosure Alternatives" (HAFA) program.
+In April 2010, the Obama administration announced the "Home Affordable Foreclosure Alternatives" (HAFA) program.
 The day the announcement was made, leaders from the U.S. Treasury Department and Bank of America participated in a live, national broadcast detailing the initiative at RE/MAX Headquarters in Denver.
 By 2011, the company had more than 6,000 franchises.

 In 2013, UN Special Rapporteur Richard Falk released a report which alleged that real estate groups, such as RE/MAX, found to promote or sell properties in Israeli settlements may be held liable for complicity in the crime of promoting settlement activity in occupied territory.
 As of November 2015, RE/MAX Israel was still selling properties in 18 different Israeli settlements in the occupied Palestinian territories.

-RE/MAX’s parent company, RE/MAX Holdings Inc, raised $220 million in its initial public offering (IPO) in 2013.
+RE/MAX Holdings Inc raised $220 million in its initial public offering (IPO) in 2013.
 A secondary offering was completed of approximately $185 million in November 2015.
 REMAX Holdings owns 58.3% and RIHI owns 41.7% of RE/MAX LLC.
 Total diluted share count (public and private) as of December 31, 2015, was 30.2 million shares.

 The company expanded into China in 2014 by opening an office in Beijing.
 The company had more than 15,000 agents in Europe.
 As of 2016, RE/MAX operates in about 100 countries and has more than 115 hot air balloons in operation, the largest corporate hot air balloon fleet in the world.

+In 2016, they named Re/Max Results, a franchisee covering most of Minnesota and parts of Wisconsin as their largest franchisee. with more than 1200 agents, and averaging more than 20 transactions per agent.

 In 2018, former president of the company Geoff Lewis, and Liniger stepped down from their roles to retire.
 Responsibilities were handed to CEO Adam Contos.
-In 2018 it was announced that founder David Liniger had violated company ethics with a multi-million-dollar loan of his own personal money to Contos.
+In 2018 it was announced that Liniger had violated company ethics with a multi-million-dollar loan of his own personal money to Contos.

+Subsidiaries

+In addition to RE/MAX LLC, RE/MAX Holdings, Inc. owns two other brands.

+Motto Mortgage (Motto Franchising, LLC) is the first national mortgage brokerage franchise brand in the United States.
+Motto was launched by RE/MAX in 2016.

+Wemlo (stylized as wemlo) is a fintech company that provides third-party mortgage loan processing services.
+The company was founded in early 2019 as a startup in Florida by David Rogove and Steven Gelley.
+RE/MAX Holdings announced its acquisition of wemlo on September 1, 2020.